bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to link an existing maintenance job to a tenant.
-2. **System** verifies it is valid, corresponds to an existing tenant and that the JOB_NUMBER corresponds to an existing maintenance job.
+2. **System** verifies that the request is valid, corresponds to an existing tenant and maintenance job.
 3. **System** links the specified job to the tenant updating the tenant's assigned job list and maintaining the job status.
 4. **System** shows a success message and refreshes the UI to reflect the linked job under the tenant's assigned jobs.